jadeforrest/blog/content/posts/2021-11-06--independent-executor-model/index.md

 ### Program Managers coordinate large initiatives

 * When you need to coordinate a large initiative, a Program Manager is ideal.
 But the large initiative needs to be a priority in the first place.
-I will write about Centralized/Cecentralized Prioritization soon.
-In that post, I'll share how to prioritize rationally.
-So a Program Manager isn't a help for getting other teams to do work for you.
+This is usually done with clear centralized priorities for the most important initiatives, which help local teams figure out how to prioritize requests from other teams.
+One way of accomplishing this is via a [Product Council](/product-council/?utm_source=website-indep-exec&utm_medium=link&utm_campaign=indep-exec).
+A Program Manager isn't a help for getting other teams to do work for you.

 ### Integrators listen and prioritize

 * Integrators listen to people's needs and prioritize based on what they hear.
 Product managers usually fill this function.
 You need Integrators when you use the Independent Executor model.
 If you move to an Independent Executor model, you should add Integrators.
 Otherwise, you’ll end up with a lot of messy product engineering, and a platform that isn't useful.

-### The Away Team model can be a way to do it yourself
+### An Away Team can be a way to do it yourself

 * Instead of having another team do the work, why not do it yourself?
 Amazon has an approach called the Away Team model.
 You can't rely on other teams to do work for you, but you can do work in their area of responsibility.
 The basic idea is you send one or more people to the other team.
 They do the work in their codebase.
 It isn't true embedding because they do the work there for a limited time.
 The way they interact with the other team is also flexible.
 They can be completely independent or have someone from that team that helps.